-The Tree Preservation Plan (TPP) shall be prepared and signed by a Certified Arborist, Landscape Architect, Professional Engineer and shall include the following:
+The Tree Preservation Plan (TPP) shall be prepared and signed by a Certified Arborist or Landscape Architect and shall include the following:

 - i.
-The date, scale, north point, project title, and name of property owner. - ii.
-The location of existing lot lines, setback lines and dimensions of the lot. - iii.
-The location of all proposed buildings and parking areas on the lot/tract of land. - iv.
-The location and size of existing and proposed streets and alleys and existing and proposed easements on or adjacent to the lot. - v.
-The approximate center lines of existing water courses, the location of the 100-year flood plain, and the approximate location of significant drainage features on the lot. - vi.
-All Protected trees as defined by this ordinance shall be numbered, marked with a stamped aluminum tag in sequential order and enumerated by species on the plan. - vii.
-The plan shall identify Protected trees for which a removal Permit shall be requested as well as and a mitigation plan. - viii.
-Trees shall be measured using diameter at breast height (DBH).
-Diameters for trees growing on slopes, multi-stem trees or when irregular stems are encountered should record DBH as illustrated below - (a) The following information shall be submitted with the TPP: - (i) A list of Protected trees that show the species, classification, and the DBH of the tree; - (ii) A list of those Protected trees that may have been identified for removal on the plan by species and DBH; - (iii) If on-site trees are to be used for mitigation for the removal of a tree, the TPP shall include a list of trees that are to be suggested for mitigation by species and DBH; - (iv) If replacement trees are to be planted on-site for the removal of a Protected tree, the TPP shall contain a list of those trees by species and DBH or Caliper.
+The date, scale, north point, project title, and name of property owner. - i.
+The location of existing lot lines, setback lines and dimensions of the lot. - ii.
+The location of all proposed buildings and parking areas on the lot/tract of land. - iii.
+The location and size of existing and proposed streets and alleys and existing and proposed easements on or adjacent to the lot. - iv.
+The approximate center lines of existing water courses, the location of the 100-year flood plain, and the approximate location of significant drainage features on the lot. - v.
+All Standard or Heritage Protected trees as defined by this ordinance shall be numbered, marked with a stamped aluminum metal tag in sequential order and enumerated by species on the site as well as on the plan. - vi.
+The plan shall identify those Legacy Protected trees for which a removal Permit shall be requested as well as and a mitigation plan. - vii.
+Trees shall be measured using trunk eircumference (TC) diameter at breast height (DBH).
+Diameters for trees growing on slopes, multi-stem trees or when irregular stems are encountered should record DBH as illustrated below viii.
+The following information shall be submitted with the TPP: